mozilla/version-control-tools/docs/hgmozilla/extensions.rst

 Mozilla Centric Extensions
 ==========================

-In addition to the many :ref:`extensions <hgext>` in this repository, you should also consider the following.
+In addition to the many :ref:`extensions <hgmods_extensions>` in this repository, you should also consider the following.

 trychooser
 ----------